Interpretability-Aware Pruning for Efficient Medical Image Analysis: Results and Discussion

 \section{Results and Discussion}

 The results demonstrate the effectiveness of the proposed pruning methodology across different medical imaging datasets and model architectures.
 This section highlights core findings related to model resilience under high pruning rates, the impact of attribution methods, and the influence of sampling strategies.
+Table~\ref{tab:my-table} and Figure~\ref{fig:pruning_comparison} summarize pruning performance across the experimental spectrum.
+Across all datasets and models, interpretability-guided pruning using LRP, DLB, and IG consistently enables high model compression while maintaining accuracy within a 5\% margin, even at moderate pruning rates.